 Shastha’s idli and dosa batter is the most popular and fastest-selling product line.
 Yet, batters like the brown rice dosa, oats dosa, millet dosa, pesarattu also have a high demand.

-With the help of his wife Anandhi, Mr. Mani experiments varieties of batter at home, sharing with friends, families and colleague and asking for feedback before going to large production.
+With the help of his wife Anandhi, Mr. Mani experiments varieties of batter at home, sharing with friends, families and colleagues and asking for feedback before going to large production.

 Their batter is a combination of rice, urad dal and salt only.
 They are soon to launch vegetable idli batter in the market.